 2013-14: Bourke made his pro hockey debut at the end of March — joining Colorado AHL affiliate Lake Erie following his WHL season with Prince George.
 He scored a goal with two assists in a 5-0 win over Rochester in his first AHL game on March 21st.
 In 15 games with the Monsters he scored 3 goals with 4 assists and was minus-1 with 6 penalty minutes.
 Bourke was the second-leading scorer and an assistant captain for Prince George in his fourth WHL season.
 He scored 29 goals with a team-high 56 assists and was minus-4 with 62 penalty minutes in 69 games.
 The Cougars missed the playoffs; finishing fourth in the B.C.
 Division.
 Bourke signed a three-year entry-level contract with Colorado in May 2014.

 Bourke is an extremely smart player who uses his hockey IQ to create scoring chances.
 He is not big and avoids physical play but not to the detriment of his play.
-As captain of his junior team he was tasked with mentoring young up and coming players and he will be asked to take on a leadership role in Lake Erie once he himself gets situated.
+A bode to his leadership qualities; he captained his junior team and was tasked with mentoring young and upcoming players.
+His work ethic helps him stand out amongst his peers.